psrc/psrc.github.io/_posts/2021-03-11-data-story-collaboration.md

 Seattle adults who had ever used a ride-hailing service had increased from from 44% to 55%.
 In other words, over half of Seattle adults had used ride-hailing in 2019.

-People who use ride-hailing and car share services are strikingly different travel behavior than the general Puget Sound population. **Around 73% of ride-hailing and carsharing users commuted by walking/biking, carpool, or transit.** In comparison, more than 70% of regional workers use a single-occupancy vehicle (SOV) on their commute.
+People who use ride-hailing and car share services have have/exhibit different travel behavior than the general Puget Sound population. **Around 73% of ride-hailing and carsharing users commuted by walking/biking, carpool, or transit.** In comparison, more than 70% of regional workers use a single-occupancy vehicle (SOV) on their commute.